nlpie/mtap/python/docs/mtap.rst

   --port PORT, -p PORT  the port to serve the service on --workers WORKERS, -w WORKERS
-                        number of worker threads to handle requests --register, -r        whether to register the service with the configured service discovery
-  --config CONFIG, -c CONFIG
+                        number of worker threads to handle requests --config CONFIG, -c CONFIG
                         path to config file